stratis-storage/stratisd/tests/client-dbus/README.rst

 are welcome.

 The code style standard is PEP8.
-Travis CI runs a compliance test on all pull requests via yapf.
+Travis CI runs a compliance test on all pull requests via black.
 Please auto format code before opening a pull request via "make fmt".